 Understanding GreyNoise Datasets

 GreyNoise produces two datasets of IP information that can be used for threat enrichment.
-The following article provides a basic overview of each dataset and where it is best used.
+The following article provides a basic overview of each dataset and its best uses.

 What is it?

-GreyNoise’s internet-wide sensor network passively collects packets from hundreds of thousands of IPs seen scanning the internet every day.
+GreyNoise’s internet-wide sensor network passively collects packets from hundreds of thousands of IPs that are scanned across the internet every day.
 Companies like Shodan and Censys, as well as researchers and universities, scan in good faith to help uncover vulnerabilities for network defense.
 Others scan with potentially malicious intent.
 GreyNoise analyzes and enriches this data to identify behavior, methods, and intent, giving analysts the context to take action.

 When is it best to query it?

-The Noise dataset is best used to enrich log events on your environment's perimeter and public, internet-facing devices.
-This data can be used to help determine if this activity is something that is happening across the internet or is something that may be targeted specifically at your organization.
+The Internet Scanner Intelligence dataset is best used to enrich log events on your environment's perimeter and public, internet-facing devices.
+This data can help determine whether this activity is happening across the internet or is targeted specifically at your organization.

 What is it?

-RIOT provides context to communications between your users and common business applications (e.g. Microsoft O365, Google Workspace, and Slack), or services like CDNs and public DNS servers.
-These applications communicate through unpublished or dynamic IPs making it difficult for security teams to track.
+Business Services Intelligence provides context for communications between your users and common business applications (e.g., Microsoft 365, Google Workspace, and Slack), as well as services such as CDNs and public DNS servers.
+These applications communicate through unpublished or dynamic IPs, making it difficult for security teams to track.
 Without context, this harmless behavior distracts security teams from investigating true threats.

 When is it best to query it?

-The RIOT data set is best used to filter outbound traffic leaving your network.
-It can be applied to determine which traffic is going to known services so that you can focus on the connections going to unknown IPs.
+The Business Services Intelligence data set is best used to filter outbound traffic leaving your network.
+It can be used to determine which traffic is going to known services, so you can focus on connections to unknown IPs.

-RIOT can also be very helpful as a pre-filter on IPs submitted to blocklists to ensure that you do not accidentally block a critical business service for your organization.
+Business Services Intelligence can also be very helpful as a pre-filter for IPs submitted to blocklists, ensuring you do not accidentally block a critical business service for your organization.